Member of congress

-A Member of Congress (MOC) is a person who has been appointed or elected and inducted into an official body called a congress, typically to represent a particular constituency in a legislature.
+A member of congress (MOC), also known as a congressman, congresswoman or congressperson is a person who has been appointed or elected and inducted into an official body called a congress, typically to represent a particular constituency in a legislature.
 The term member of parliament (MP) is an equivalent term within a parliamentary system of government.

+Philippines

+In the Congress of the Philippines, the title member of congress is almost never used; instead, legislators are called congressmen or congresswomen.
+However, these terms apply only to members of the House of Representatives, not to members of the Senate, who are called senators.

 United States

-In referring to an individual lawmaker in their capacity of serving in the United States Congress, a bicameral legislature, the term Member of Congress is used less often than other terms in the United States.
-This is because in the United States the word Congress is used as a descriptive term for the collective body of legislators, from both houses of its bicameral federal legislature: the Senate and the House of Representatives.
-For this reason, and in order to distinguish who is a member of which house, a member of the Senate is typically referred to as Senator (followed by "name" from "state"), and a member of the House of Representatives is usually referred to as Congressman or Congresswoman (followed by "name" from the "number" district of "state"), or Representative ("name" from the "number" district of "state").
-Although senators are members of Congress, they are not normally referred to or addressed as "Congressmen" or "Congresswomen".
+In referring to an individual lawmaker's capacity of serving in the United States Congress, a bicameral federal legislature, the term member of congress is used less often than other terms in the United States.
+This is because in the United States, the word Congress is used as a descriptive term for the collective body of legislators from both of its houses: the Senate and the House of Representatives.

+While a member of the Senate is typically referred to as Senator (followed by "name from state"), a member of the House of Representatives is typically referred to as Congressman or Congresswoman (followed by "name from state's nth district"); or, removing any ambiguity, Representative ("name from state's nth district").
+Although senators are members of Congress, they are not normally referred to or addressed as "congressman" or "congresswoman".

 Members of Congress in both houses are elected by direct popular vote.
 Senators are elected via a statewide vote and representatives by votes in each congressional district.
 Congressional districts are apportioned to the states, once every ten years, based on population figures from the most recent nationwide census.
-Each of the 435 members of the House of Representatives is elected to serve a two-year term representing the people of their district.
+Each of the 435 members of the House of Representatives is elected to serve a two-year term representing the people of that person's district.
 Each state, regardless of its size, has at least one representative.
-Each of the 100 members of the Senate is elected to serve a six-year term representing the people of their state.
+Each of the 100 members of the Senate is elected to serve a six-year term representing the people of that person's state.
 Each state, regardless of its size, has two senators.
 Senatorial terms are staggered, so every two years approximately one-third of the Senate is up for election.
 Each staggered group of one-third of the senators is called a 'class'.
 No state has both its senators in the same class.